xo/usql/README.md

 ##### General
 0. Fix multiline behavior to mimic psql properly
+1. Title bar support
-1. Google Spanner
+2. Google Spanner
-2. PAGER
+3. PAGER
-3. \qecho + \o support
+4. \qecho + \o support
-4. fix table output / formatting
+5. fix table output / formatting
-6. add support for managing multiple database connections simultaneously (@conn syntax, and a ~/.usqlconnections file, and ~/.usqlconfig) (maybe not needed, if variable support works "as expected"?) maybe execute using something like \g @:name or :@name ? or \g -name ?
+7. add support for managing multiple database connections simultaneously (@conn syntax, and a ~/.usqlconnections file, and ~/.usqlconfig) (maybe not needed, if variable support works "as expected"?) maybe execute using something like \g @:name or :@name ? or \g -name ?